GVM OpenVAS Troubleshooting A Kali Linux Installation

 4. Fixing The gvmd COLLATION Version Mismatch

 During a PostgreSQL cluster upgrade you may encounter a COLLATION mismatch warning.
-This warning must be resolved before gvm-setup
+This warning must be resolved before gvm-setup can be completed.

 WARNING: database "gvmd" has a collation version mismatch